AmanNegi/FreshNest/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-Agro Millers is committed to providing a safe, respectful and inclusive environment for all its contributors, collaborators, and users.
+AgroMillets is committed to providing a safe, respectful and inclusive environment for all its contributors, collaborators, and users.
 We expect all members of our community to abide by the following code of conduct:

 ## Respect
 We respect everyone’s identities, culture, and work.
 We expect all members of our community to: